Ramadan, Eid, and End of Year: The HR Guide to African Festive Gifting

 Plan Your Festive Recognition

-RewardsCard works across 10 African countries.
+RewardsCard works across 13 African countries.
 Send the right card at the right moment for each market.
-Explore RewardsCard →
+Explore RewardsCard → Or for a physical gesture that isn't tied to Christmas imagery, browse curated branded gifts that work for Eid and year-end alike.

 Related reading